Honors Courses at Oakton

 Honors: Interdisciplinary Undergraduate Lab Research

-Professors Melodie Graber
+Professors Gary Mines and Melodie Graber

 T 12:30PM-1:45PM, R 11:30AM-1:45PM, Des Plaines Campus